 We take a deeper look into net share issuances in order to identify changes that may lead to stronger sensitivities in the more recent period.
 For each year, from 1991-2016, Tables 9-12 detail statistics regarding net share issuances for North America, Europe, Japan, and Asia, respectively.
 For these four tables, net share issuances are measured on an annual basis.
-Columns 2-4 list the fraction of firms that repurchase shares (negative net share issuances) denoted as 'Neg', issue shares (positive net share issuances) denoted as 'Pos', and the fraction of firms that have zero net issues denoted as 'O'.
+Columns 2-4 list the fraction of firms that repurchase shares (negative net share issuances) denoted as 'Neg', issue shares (positive net share issuances) denoted as 'Pos', and the fraction of firms that have zero net issues denoted as '0'.
 Columns 5-7 list the percent of total market cap of stocks of firms that repurchase (Neg), issue (Pos), or have no change in shares.
 The last five columns list breakpoints of net share issues.
 For repurchases, which tend to be much smaller than issuances, we report only then median (-50%).
 For issues, we list the quintile breakpoints: 20, 40, 60, and 80%.
 At the bottom of each of the four tables, we list the column averages over the first half, 1991-2003 denoted as '91-03', the second half, 2004-2016 denoted as '04-16', and the full period denoted as '91-16'.

 Starting with North America, Table 9, we first notice that on average approximately 95% of firms are either net issuers or repurchasers every year and the number of firms that issue is two to three times the number of firms that repurchase.
 Comparing the first half with the second half, we find a small increase in issuances from 67.22 to 70.23% and a small decrease in repurchases from 28.83 to 26.62%.
 There is a clear cyclicality to repurchases and issues.
 Repurchases surge and issuances decline during times leading up to crisis periods such as the technology bubble and the global credit crisis.
 In the periods following crises, issuances rise and repurchases fall.
-The size of issuing firms, in terms of market capitalization, falls steadily across time, while the average market capitalization of repurchasers and the equivalent 10% drop in average aggregate market cap of issuers.
+The size of issuing firms, in terms of market capitalization, falls steadily across time, while the average market capitalization of repurchasers rises.
+Comparing the first half with the second half, there is a 10% average increase in the aggregate market capitalization of repurchasers and the equivalent 10% drop in average aggregate market cap of issuers.